 Any dashboard space created under a Data Scope has two access level options:

 All - means all the users sharing the Data Scope

 By Role - means all the users with the assigned roles (the roles list is based on the roles connected to the Data scope).

 When a user assigned to a Data Scope adds a dashboard space, the access option All is limited to all users in their Data Scope.

 Once a user is assigned a role with a Data Scope, they do not see any of the system pre-saved queries.
 All the queries that they create are specific for the Data Scope.
 Users can still create private queries.
 They can see their private queries as long as they are associated with the relevant Data Scope.

 Working with Data Scopes and Reports

-When you assign a user to a Data Scope, they can only see reports created by any other user associated with the Data Scope or Private reports that they created.
-The reports can be based on items associated with the user's Data Scope.
+When you assign a user to a Data Scope, they can only see reports created by other users associated with the same Data Scope or Private reports that they created.
+Reports can only include data and items associated with the user's Data Scope.